kibtom/vidly-mvc5/README.md

 # vidly-mvc5
 ## Learning MVC5

-This is a basic project layout for learning and improving the MVC.
-The aim was to fully understand MVC to aid in creating of my website (http://www.milexconsulting.uk) in .Net Core MVC.
+This is a basic project used while learning MVC 5.
+The aim was to fully understand MVC to aid in creating my website (http://www.milexconsulting.uk) which will be in .Net Core MVC.

 ## Framework used
 * .Net framework 4.6.1